Threshold corrections to the MSSM finite-temperature Higgs potential: Introduction

 2mm where the background fields (vev's) are $\langle \Phi_1 \rangle=(0,v_1)/\sqrt{2}$ and $\langle \Phi_2 \rangle=(0,v_2)/\sqrt{2}$.
 The temperature corrections from squarks, both logarithmic and non-logarithmic (at the SUSY threshold) are incorporated to $\lambda_1,...\lambda_7$.
 In \cite{physrev, echaya} (see also \cite{other}) a nonlinear transformation for masses and mixing angles $\lambda_i=\lambda_i(\alpha,\beta,m_h,m_H,m_A,m_{H^\pm} \lambda_6,\lambda_7)$, $ \, i=1,...5$ to the Higgs bosons mass basis can be found for a general case ($h$,$H$ and $A$ are the neutral and $H^+$, $H^-$ are the charged Higgs bosons, $\alpha$ is the $h$-$H$ mixing angle, ${\tt tg}\beta=v_2/v_1$)

 which allows to work with symbolic expressions for the temperature-dependent Higgs boson mass eigenstates.

-In section 2 we calculate various one-loop temperature corrections to the potential.
+In section 2 various one-loop temperature corrections to the potential are calculated.
 Section 3 contains some examples of the electroweak phase transition for the finite-temperature effective potential reconstructed in the full MSSM parameter space.
 The potential of scalar quarks - Higgs bosons interaction and some technical details of evaluation can be found in the Appendix.